rmrisforbidden/Fooling_Neural_Network-Interpretations/README.md

 ## Reference

 [1] Bach, Sebastian, et al. "On pixel-wise explanations for non-linear classifier decisions by layer-wise relevance propagation."
 PloS one 10.7 (2015): e0130140.

 [2] Selvaraju, Ramprasaath R., et al. "Grad-cam: Visual explanations from deep networks via gradient-based localization."
 Proceedings of the IEEE International Conference on Computer Vision.
 2017.

 [3] Simonyan, Karen, Andrea Vedaldi, and Andrew Zisserman.
 "Deep inside convolutional networks: Visualising image classification models and saliency maps." arXiv preprint arXiv:1312.6034 (2013).

 [4] Sundararajan, Mukund, Ankur Taly, and Qiqi Yan.
 "Axiomatic attribution for deep networks."
 Proceedings of the 34th International Conference on Machine Learning-Volume 70.
 JMLR. org, 2017.

 [5] Smilkov, Daniel, et al. "Smoothgrad: removing noise by adding noise." arXiv preprint arXiv:1706.03825 (2017).

 ## Referenced codes
+* Modules: Our modules, such as Conv, ReLU, ..., are based on `pytorch.nn`.
+* Models: Our models are based on [torchvision](https://pytorch.org/docs/stable/torchvision/index.html)
+* Interpretation
+    * LRP: Our LRP module is from [this repository](https://github.com/sebastian-lapuschkin/lrp_toolbox)
+    * LRP We have referenced `innvestigate` for LRP forward implementation [this repository]https://github.com/albermax/innvestigate